Elderly Short Term Memory: Distinguishing Normal Aging from Dementia

 Treatment options and support

-Whether memory loss comes from normal aging or dementia, various treatments and support can help manage symptoms and maintain quality of life.
-These include medical treatments, community resources, and family support.
+Whether memory loss comes from ordinary aging or from dementia, there's real help available to manage the symptoms and hold onto quality of life.
+That help falls into three buckets: medical treatment, community resources, and support from family.

 - Medications: Depending on the cause, doctors may prescribe medications to manage symptoms.
 Cholinesterase inhibitors and memantine are commonly used for Alzheimer's disease.
 Antidepressants may help with memory loss related to depression or anxiety.